EMERGENCY TRAVEL ALERT:

-Aviation and Spaceports Office / Programs & Services / Sustainability
+Aviation Office / Programs & Services / Sustainability

 This Guidebook was developed specifically for Florida’s airports and for use in educating and informing entities and individuals interested in sustainability including airport managers, airport authorities, local governments, and airport stakeholders and partners, both internal and external.
 To be as user-friendly as possible, the Guidebook was developed in two distinct sections: “Introduction to the Guidebook” and “Sustainability Planning”.
 “Introduction to the Guidebook” introduces the project and the methodologies undertaken during its preparation and public outreach and provides general information on sustainability planning.
 The “Sustainability Planning” section provides detailed information on the steps an airport should follow to develop a complete sustainability plan.
 Great effort was taken to make the Guidebook as flexible and customizable as possible.
 This was done with the intent of providing a resource for ALL Florida airports, not just airports that can afford to fund an entire stand-alone sustainability plan.

 The Guidebook was developed using a wide range of stakeholder input, experiences, and opportunities in identifying possible strategies for consideration and implementation.
 The Guidebook is also intended to provide a framework within which to proactively plan, develop milestones, and identify potential strategies to assist airports in establishing or maintaining financial self-sufficiency and overall sustainability.